 Copies of past exams or instructors' manuals for law school course books are not available through interlibrary loan.

 Document delivery requests can be submitted using an online form.
 As a rule, copies of articles, conference papers, and reports housed at the Library can be available within 48 hours of the request.
 Please check TALLONS, the online catalog for the Library, to determine if the Library owns the material and to obtain the precise citation required for the submission.
 Please note that the Library staff cannot perform research for you, so document delivery requests must have the correct citations.
+An invoice, payable upon receipt, will be included with the document for requests submitted from law firms or attorneys.
+Other requestors may be required to pay prior to delivery with a certified check or money order.

 Charges for regular service (48 hour turnaround) are: